Palisades High School (North Carolina)

 Palisades High School is a public high school in Charlotte, North Carolina.
 It is a part of the Charlotte-Mecklenburg Schools district.

 History

 Palisades High School opened its doors to students in August 2022, relieving overcrowding at Olympic High School.
 For all but a few years since its opening in 1966, Olympic had been the only high school in southwestern Mecklenburg County.

-The school is located in the Palisades community in southwest Charlotte, near the South Carolina border abutting Lake Wylie.
+The school is located in the Palisades community in southwest Charlotte, near the South Carolina border that is along Lake Wylie.

 Athletics

-Palisades is a part of the North Carolina High School Athletic Association (NCHSAA).
+Palisades is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as an 8A school.
+It is a part of the Southwestern 7A/8A Conference.
 The school colors are teal and purple, and its team name are the Pumas.
 Listed below are the different sport teams at Palisades: